openebs/zfs-localpv/design/pv-migration.md

 ### Workflow

 - user will setup all the nodes and setup the ZFS pool on each of those nodes.
-- the ZFS-LocalPV CSI driver will look for all the pools on the node and will set the `guid.zfs.openebs.io/<pool-guid>=true` label for all ZFS POOLs that is present on that node.
+- the LocalPV-ZFS CSI driver will look for all the pools on the node and will set the `guid.zfs.openebs.io/<pool-guid>=true` label for all ZFS POOLs that is present on that node.
 Let's say node-1 has two pools(say pool1 with guid as 14820954593456176137 and pool2 with guid as 16291571091328403547) present then the labels will be like this :
 ```
 $ kubectl get node pawan-node-1 --show-labels
 NAME           STATUS   ROLES    AGE    VERSION   LABELS